felipegontijo/highlighted/README.md

-# highlighted-extension
+# HighlightED Browser Extension

-The Browser Extension of the Highlighted Web App
+This is the Browser Extension of the HighlightED Web App.
+It captures and sends user selections for the web app to save in the database.